(CARES) Act FAQ from GCFA

 We are encouraging all of our churches to apply.
 Below are some resources we've gathered to help you with the application process.

-As of Jan.
-11, 2021, the U.S. Small Business Administration (SBA) reopened the Paycheck Protection Program (PPP).
+The U.S. Small Business Administration (SBA) reopened the Paycheck Protection Program (PPP) and has extended the application deadline to May 31, 2021.

 Conference Treasurer John Cardillo is encouraging our churches to apply for PPP loans (first or second draw as appropriate), and is happy to answer any questions from churches about the PPP process.
 Contact him at email@example.com or 201-240-4876 (cell).